voron434/5_lang_frequency/README.md

     $python3 lang_frequency.py
-    Enter filepath to your file:The Hunger Games.txt the  founded 5651 times
+    Enter filepath to your file:The Hunger Games.txt How many words do you want to check?10 the  founded 5651 times
     i  founded 3786 times
     to  founded 2754 times